D0bledore/ShowcaseTZ/TESTING.md

 The first point was that the a element must not be nested inside a button element.
 Luckily, I did have to through away all of my code (jokes), instead, I removed the button element and styled the individual a elements to look like buttons instead.
 It worked well without losing much style but at the same time improving semantics and accessibility.
 I tested that the buttons on both pages work as intended.

+The second point was that the the list structure was incorrect.
+Suprsingly, it works, but the HTML Standard was not being followed in this regards.
+But to fix the list-structure issue, all I had to was to wrap ul inside li item instead of ul being a child of ol.
+Now its a child of li, which is the correct way, the funtionality and the looks of the index section seem not to have changed.

+The third point was that a p element was inside a table element.
+That is not correct as it cannot be a start-tag of table.
+So I moved it outside of table, above it.
+The changes cannot be seen or are very hard to notice and demonstrate, because it the browser (firefox) that I am using is pushing the p element outside of the table element in any case, whatsoever.

 Here you may compare the results: